 What do I think?
 Well, the science behind the effectiveness of masks seems a little dubious to me, but what the hell.
 I ordered a four-pack of gaiter-style masks.
 If I have to wear one, I figured, I might as well look at least somewhat stylish.

-Nobody is excited about having to do any of this, but I think one reason there’s so much resistance is because we’ve been jerked around so much in the past five months, this just seems like one more big yank on the leash.
+Nobody is excited about having to do any of this, but I think one reason there’s so much resistance is because we’ve been jerked around so much in the past five months, and this just seems like one more big yank on the leash.
 And Americans do not like being leashed, not at all.
 Europeans don’t seem to mind it that much, and to be fair, Europe, with much less emphasis on personal freedom than America, seems to have been able to get a handle on the virus…so far, anyway.
-There are no guarantees; South Korea and Australia thought they had it contained, too, and now they’re both seeing new outbreaks, even without any visits from us troublesome Yanks.
+There are no guarantees; South Korea and Australia thought they had it contained, too, and now they’re both seeing new outbreaks, even without any visits from us troublesome, infectious Yanks.

 But like a lot of people, I’ll wear one, even though I don’t like it and don’t think it will do much good.
 I hope I’m proven wrong, and that after a month or so of near-universal public masking, we’ll have the virus under control here and then that handy Russkie vaccine will arrive.
 Or, better yet, one of our own companies will have come up with one.